-The current observational and theoretical estimates of the formation rate of neutron star binaries are highly uncertain and predict several tens of neutron star binaries to be detected by eLISA (e.g. Belczynski et al., 2010, Nelemans et al., 2001).
-The number of ultra-compact stellar-mass black hole binaries in the Galaxy is even more uncertain (e.g. Belczynski et al., 2002); furthermore, these binaries are likely to be detectable only through their gravitational wave emission as they are electromagnetically quiet.
+The current observational and theoretical estimates of the formation rate of neutron star binaries are highly uncertain and predict several tens of neutron star binaries to be detected by eLISA (Nelemans et al., 2001 and Belczynski et al., 2010).
+The number of ultra-compact stellar-mass black hole binaries in the Galaxy is even more uncertain (Belczynski et al., 2002); furthermore, these binaries are likely to be detectable only through their gravitational wave emission as they are electromagnetically quiet.